kylebarrow/chibi/README.md

 #### $(selector).attr(property, value)
 *Gets or optionally sets the property for all matching elements.*

-**attr** with no arguments will return the property string of the first matching element found.
+**attr** with no value argument will return the property string of the first matching element found.

 *value* will set the value of the property for all matching elements.